NordicTrack: 1980s

-In the new era of out-sourcing manufacturing (the 1980s), the Pauls family, having a mechanical background, chose to manufacture the machines in-house.
-From the start, machines were built one at a time on special benches.
-The company later moved to an assembly line that could put out several thousand units a day.
-From the start, the woodworking, varnishing, welding, machining, sewing, assembly, packaging, advertising, mailing and sales were all done in-house, mostly by local Chaska residents who were trained by NordicTrack for their specific jobs.
-As sales grew, more specialized automated procedures were brought in.
+During the outsourcing manufacturing era of the 1980s, the Pauls family, having a mechanical background, chose to manufacture the machines in-house.
+Initially, machines were built one at a time on special benches.
+The company later moved to an assembly line that could manufacture several thousand units a day.
+From the start, the woodworking, varnishing, welding, machining, sewing, assembly, packaging, advertising, mailing and sales were all done in-house, primarily by Chaska residents who were trained by NordicTrack for their specific jobs.
+As sales grew, more specialized automated procedures were developed.
 A UV-varnish conveyor line, full powder coat paint line, robotic welders, two level assembly lines, and a full printing operation and bulk mailing facility were added.

-The use of the new VHS video technology was pioneered as a way to show the new buyer during the 30-day trial period how to use this somewhat difficult machine unboxed at home.
+The use of the new VHS video technology was pioneered to show the buyer how to use this new unboxed machine at home during the 30-day trial period.
 A NordicTrack ski machine takes the average person some time to learn; like a bicycle, it takes balance and coordination to operate.
-The advent of disposable VHS tapes helped to teach and prove to the new owner that this thing worked.
-This is why the ski machine has never sold well in stores; people were embarrassed to fumble in public, whereas at home with the video, they mastered it in short order.
+The advent of disposable VHS tapes helped demonstrate the machine's effectiveness to the owners.
+This is cited as to why the ski machine never sold well in stores; people were embarrassed to fumble in public, whereas at home with the video, they could learn it comfortably.
 The 30-day returns dropped drastically after the video addition.

 The NordicTrack was shipped in two boxes and was designed to just squeak under the 40 lb UPS weight limit.
 In 1975 United Parcel Service changed from a limited-destination to a full national and international shipping company.
 Both companies grew and benefited from the daily truckloads of exercisers rolling out.

-Around 1984 Ed and Flo decided that it was time to move on, as they were getting older and managing a new startup takes a whole different personality than managing a name-brand, multi-national corporation.
+Around 1984, Edward and Florence decided that it was time to move on, as they were getting older and managing a new startup took a whole different personality than managing a name-brand, multi-national corporation.

 In 1986 NordicTrack was sold to CML Corporation (CMLK), which moved operations out of Chaska.
 CML opened retail stores nationally, focused marketing on infomercials, and even began manufacturing other exercise products that were in direct competition of the original NordicTrack.
 Additionally, CML bought up a number of mom and pop startup companies during the 80s.
 When competitors emerged and the market became over-saturated, CML (NordicTrack and its subsidiaries) could not sustain the debt incurred from expanding its retail division and marketing operations.
-Now a bloated multi-national, CML couldn't stay ahead of its spending.
+Now a bloated multi-national, CML could not stay ahead of its spending.
 It closed its 300+ retail stores, and filed bankruptcy in 1998.